matthewjrogers/matthewjrogers.github.io/_pages/home.md

 toc_icon: "fas fa-fw fa-chevron-circle-down"
 ---

-I'm always eager for new challenges and the opportunity to acquire new skills.
-I've worked in technical and analytical roles across a variety of industries.

 ### Work Experience
 * Senior Analyst at Resource Systems Group, where I collected, processed, and integrated large geospatial data sets for transportation market research studies